HydroSausager/PyMailSniper/README.md

 	-t	--terms		term1,term2,term3	(what to search separated by ,)			(Default - password) -r	--recurive	Used when we want to search in all fubfolders of folder specified in --folder arg
+	-c      --count         Search up to N emails for term -q      --quite         Do not print search results on the screen

   Search results saves in users folder by default (.txt)

 ```
+#### Examples:
+1. Search up to 100 'пароль' occurrence in every folder with dumping results and without printing results on the screen

+`python3 pymailsniper.py -e user@example.com -s exchange.example.com search emails -f all -t пароль --quite --dump --count 100`

+2. Search in Inbox for 'qweqwe' in folder "Folder" and all its subfolders with printing results on the screen

+`python3 pymailsniper.py -e user@example.com -s exchange.example.com search emails -f Folder -r -t qweqwe`

 TODO:
 ```
 search attachments